-There can be no greater contribution or more essential element to long-term environmental strategies leading to sustainable development that respects the environment . . . than the education of future generations in matters relating to the environment (UNESCO).
+There can be no greater contribution or more essential element to long-term environmental strategies leading to sustainable development that respects the environment...than the education of future generations in matters relating to the environment.
+(UNESCO, 1988)

 Public awareness and understanding of the concept of sustainable development and its practices are essential.
-If we are to change our way of life we must equip present and future generations with the knowledge and training to put sustainable development into effect (Manitoba Sustainability Development Coordination Unit 19).
+If we are to change our way of life we must equip present and future generations with the knowledge and training to put sustainable development into effect.
+(Sustainable Development Strategy for Manitoba, 1994)

-As students advance from grade to grade, they identify STSE interrelationships and apply decision-making skills in increasingly demanding contexts, such as the following:
+As students advance from grade to grade, they identify STSE interrelationships and apply decision-making skills in increasingly demanding contexts, as shown below:

-- Complexity of understanding: from simple, concrete ideas to abstract ideas; from limited knowledge of science to more in-depth and broader knowledge of science and the world - Applications in context: from contexts that are local and personal to those that are societal and global - Consideration of variables and perspectives: from one or two that are simple to many that are complex - Critical judgment: from simple right or wrong assessments to complex evaluations - Decision making: from decisions based on limited knowledge, made with the teacher's guidance, to decisions based on extensive research that are made independently and involve personal judgment
+- complexity of understanding from simple, concrete ideas to abstract ideas; from limited knowledge of science to more in-depth and broader knowledge of science and the world - applications in context from contexts that are local and personal to those that are societal and global - consideration of variables and perspectives from one or two that are simple to many that are complex - critical judgement from simple right or wrong assessments to complex evaluations - decision making from decisions based on limited knowledge, made with the teacher's guidance, to decisions based on extensive research, involving personal judgment and made independently

-The following GLOs have been developed to define expectations related to the STSE foundation area.
+The following general learning outcomes (GLOs) have been developed to further define expectations related to this foundation area.
+(For a complete listing of Manitoba's science GLOs, see Appendix 5.1.)